wp-plugins/hw-image-widget/readme.txt

 4. Selecting an image.

 == Changelog ==

+= 2.4 =
+* Fixed issue that could cause the TinyMCE editor to fail while in WP_DEBUG on some setups.

 = 2.3.2 =
 * Fixed issue with text editor now opening when regular post editor was left in HTML-view.